morepath/dectate/doc/usage.rst

   [(<PluginAction object ...>, <function f ...>)]

 Sometimes the attribute on the action is not the same as the name you may want to use in the filter.
-You can use :attr:`Action.filter_names` to create a mapping to the correct attribute.
+You can use :attr:`Action.filter_name` to create a mapping to the correct attribute.

 By default the filter does an equality comparison.
 You can define your